-- 4. Code = The culture code for locale.
-For example, 'ja-JP' for Japan - 5.
-Name = The name of the locale. - 6.
+Code = The culture code for locale.
+For example, 'ja-JP' for Japan

+Name = The name of the locale.

 Language = The language item that is referenced by users with this locale on their client PC machines.
-For example, 'Japanese' from section 2.2.5 Adding a Language. - 7.
-Save, Unlock, and Close. - Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.
+For example, 'Japanese' from section 2.2.4 Adding a Language.

+- 5. Click the Save and unclaim the item. - 6.
+Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.